Divinemonk/duckyscript_cheatsheet/README.md

 This guide gives an concise overview of Ducky Script.
 For more information, [see this page](https://github.com/hak5darren/USB-Rubber-Ducky/wiki/Duckyscript).

+Official documentation of Ducky Script, [see this page](https://docs.hak5.org/usb-rubber-ducky-1/the-ducky-script-language/ducky-script-quick-reference)

 ## Examples

-duckyScript is very easy and straightforward to write, you basically just tell it what key to press!
+Ducky Script is very easy and straightforward to write, you basically just tell it what key to press!

 Let's take a look at some examples first: